Vitamin A Quiz

 In general, people who live in developed countries, where healthy eating is more doable, get enough Vitamin A. However, those suffering from eating disorders or living in poverty may not be eating enough food to get sufficient Vitamin A from their diet.
 In underdeveloped countries Vitamin A deficiency is a serious problem and a major cause of blindness and disease.

-Did you miss the previous Nutrition Quizzes?
+Did you miss these Nutrition Quizzes?